valentijnstienen/PEMPEM-paper/Data (github)/readme.md

 # Data pre-processing
-Here, we pre-process (if needed) any raw output from GPS trajectories to the desired format <br /> used in the algorithm (see Section 3 in the paper).
+Here, we pre-process (if needed) any raw output from GPS trajectories to the desired format used in the algorithm (see Section 3 in the paper).
 Any raw data used looks as follows:

 | Date                |Latitude|Longitude|Course |
 | :------------------ |-------:|--------:|------:|